NethServer/docs/administrator-manual/en/nextcloud.rst

 -------------------

 Sometimes it's better to reserve a full virtual host for accessing Nextcloud like ``nextcloud.nethserver.org``.
+To configure the virtualhost, enable the :guilabel:`Use a virtual host for Nextcloud` option and fill the :guilabel:`Virtual host name` field.

 Please note that after the configuration of a custom virtual host, Nextcloud will no longer be accessible from the default URL ``https://your_nethserver_ip/nextcloud``.